dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 ## Run-Length Encoded Bitfield
 [run-length-encoded-bitfield]: #run-length-encoded-bitfield

-The RLE bitfield is a series of compressed and uncompressed bit sequences.All sequences start with a header that is a varint.
+The Run-Length Encoded (RLE) bitfield is a series of compressed and uncompressed bit sequences.All sequences start with a header that is a varint.
 If the last bit is set in the varint (it is an odd number) then a header represents a compressed bit sequence.
 If the last bit is not set then a header represents an non compressed sequence.

 ```
 compressed-sequence = varint(byte-length-of-sequence << 2 | bit << 1 | 1)